 Dr. Katz graduated with distinction from Boston University and earned her masters and doctorate degrees in Clinical Psychology from Fairleigh Dickinson University.

 Dr. Katz's variety of exciting training experiences have taken her across the globe.
-She served as clinical director and behavioral counselor for Wellspring Hawaii, a cognitive behavior therapy camp focused on weight loss.
+She served as clinical director and behavioral counselor for Wellspring Hawaii, a cognitive behavior therapy camp.
 She has worked throughout the New York and Boston metropolitan areas, including Boston Medical Center, Boston University Center for Anxiety and Related Disorders, Jacobi Medical Center, Mount Sinai Beth Israel, and Long Island Jewish Medical Center and interned at the Rhodes Farm Clinic, in England.
 Dr. Katz developed an understanding of the demands of the education system while serving the Bergenfield, NJ high school counseling program.

 Dr. Katz has worked closely with the team at the Mount Sinai Eating and Weight Disorders Program of New York where she received specialty training on the implementation and practice of family-based treatment for eating disorders (Maudsley) and cognitive behavioral approaches to eating disorders.